 Melting snow from the High Sierras creates this 21-mile whitewater river in the foothills of the Sierra Nevada near Coloma on Highway 49, one hour east of Sacramento.
 The water is clear and cool; the air is clean and warm–the perfect setting for a fun, exciting adventure.
 The river environment is home to a multitude of fish, birds, and other wildlife.
 The scenery alternates between rolling green and golden hills and long rocky gorges with many oaks and pines along the riverbank.

-We meet at 8:30 AM at our private ranch just outside Coloma on Hwy 49 in Lotus and shuttle you up to the top of the river canyon to begin the Chili Bar run.
+We meet at 8:00 AM at our private ranch just outside Coloma on Hwy 49 in Lotus and shuttle you up to the top of the river canyon to begin the Chili Bar run.
 The river starts right out with exciting rapids so first-timers are ready for a thrill from the beginning.
 After we practice our paddle strokes we’ll tackle fun and challenging rapids like Meatgrinder and Triple Threat, and finish off the big rapids with the excitement of Troublemaker.
 The rest of the morning and early afternoon is spent enjoying a beautiful float past Marshall Gold Discovery State Historic Park, site of the iconic event which led to California becoming known as the “Golden State!”
 We end up back at our ranch with a delicious late lunch finishing up around 2 to 3:00 PM.
-Please note that the option to camp at our location the evening prior, along with a great breakfast the morning of your trip, is available in advance on line or thru or office.
+Please note that the option to camp at our location the evening prior is available in advance on line or thru or office.

 Adventure Connection is proud to be one of the first rafting companies to offer a special series of rafting trips for the whole family, designed to bring fun and adventure, education and growth to our guests.
 These trips offer you time together in the outdoors, sharing the thrills of the river, meals, campfire and sleeping out under the stars.
 For detailed trip information, see Two-day South Fork Trips.

-The chance to combine our classic Class III South Fork trip with our more adventurous Class IV/V Middle Fork run occurs each summer, usually from mid-May through September.
-We combine one day (either day one or two) on the South Fork with one day on the 17 mile Middle Fork run.
+The chance to combine our classic Class III South Fork American River rafting trip with our more adventurous Class IV Middle Fork run occurs each summer, usually from mid-May through September.
+Start with Class III rapids day 1 on the South Fork Gorge Run.
+Camping and meals are provided at our private riverside camp.
+Day 2 we travel to the Middle Fork American River for the 17 mile trip.
 The Middle Fork is one of California’s most beautiful Class IV runs, and it has perhaps the most famous rapid in all of the west – the infamous Tunnel Chute, a rollicking 20 foot drop through a man-made chute blasted out by 19th century miners, ending in a 90 foot tunnel!

 Combine our classic Class III South Fork trip with the truly adventurous Class IV North Fork American.
 Only available during spring run-off, this is a challenging run for experienced boaters only.
 You must have run at least a class III river, and we cannot take non-swimmers on this adventure.
 Minimum age for this trip is 14